Hospital room featuring hospital bed and CCON.

 Critical Care Overbed Network (CCON)

-The new Critical Care Overbed Network provides clinicians with access to specialists based at different hospitals.
+The Critical Care Overbed Network provides clinicians with access to specialists based at different hospitals.
 Specialists can view the patient directly and provide immediate, round-the-clock advice on patient care.

 Child with respirator in intensive care unit after heart surgery.